Tesla (NASDAQ: TSLA) debt to equity ratio measures the debt leverage of the company with respect to equity.

-This is expected as all liabilities are included in the measurement of the debt to equity ratio.
+This is expected as all liabilities are included in the measurement of the debt-to-equity ratio.

-As mentioned, it is to Tesla’s advantage to obtain capital through equity issuance since the company can issue less equity but is able to get a much larger capital.
+Therefore, it is to Tesla’s advantage to obtain capital through equity issuance since the company can issue less equity but is able to get a much larger capital.

 Tesla’s Capital Structure

 The equation to calculate the total liabilities to total asset ratio is shown below: